The Florida Bar

 If, however, a report is circulated among board members for comments with such comments being provided to other members, there is interaction among the board members which is subject to section 286.011, Florida Statutes.
 Op.
 Att'y Gen. Fla.
 90-3 (1990).
 Accordingly, while a school board member may prepare and circulate an informational memorandum or position paper to other board members, the use of a memorandum to solicit comment from other board members or the circulation of responsive memoranda by other board members would violate the Sunshine Law.
 Op.
 Att'y Gen. Fla.
 96-35 (1996).

 b.
 Meetings conducted over the telephone or using electronic media technology

-(1) Discussions conducted via telephones, computers, or other electronic means are not exempted from the Sunshine Law.
+(1) Discussions conducted via telephones, email, text messaging or other electronic means are not exempted from the Sunshine Law.